Adapting Large Language Models for Character-based Augmentative and Alternative Communication: Related work

+\textbf{Domain adaptation.} The type of text an AAC user may want to write can differ from typical sources of language model training data (e.g.~text from web pages). \citet{vertanen_imagination} used a collection of crowdsourced fictional AAC messages to filter sentences from large social media datasets using cross-entropy difference \cite{moore_intelligent}.
+Their optimized n-gram language models improved perplexity and potential keystroke savings on AAC-like test sets. \citet{adhikary_abbreviated} used the same crowdsourced collection to select sentences from text scraped from the web.
+They found using a BERT-based classifier to select sentences slightly outperformed selection via cross-entropy difference.

-\subsection{Applications for Character Predictions}
+\subsection{Applications for character predictions}

+While word and phrase-based language modeling approaches can help accelerate input with many AAC devices, some devices rely primarily on character-at-a-time input.
+In these systems, it may take several user interactions to input a single character due to a user's noisy input signal.
+Character predictions from a language model can help accelerate input of individual characters in such systems.
-While these approaches can help accelerate input with some AAC devices, other systems such as brain-computer interfaces (BCIs) rely on noisier signals.
-P300 spellers~\cite{farwell_talking} present visual stimuli to users and measure their response using EEG electrodes.
-One example is the RSVP Keyboard~\cite{orhan_rsvp}, which shows a rapid series of characters to try and determine a user's intended character.
-Using RSVP, it can take several series worth of user responses to gain enough evidence to type a character.

-RSVP Keyboard uses an n-gram language model to generate a character-level probability distribution, which it combines with the EEG evidence to reduce the number of series required to select a character.
-We hypothesize a LLM will provide more accurate probabilities and help reduce the number of series needed to write a character.
+\textbf{Brain-computer interfaces.} P300 spellers~\cite{farwell_talking} present visual stimuli to users and measure their response using EEG electrodes.
+For example, the RSVP Keyboard~\cite{orhan_rsvp} displays a rapid series of characters to users.
+Using RSVP, it can take several series worth of EEG responses to infer a user's desired character.
+RSVP uses a character n-gram language model in combination with the EEG evidence to reduce the number of series needed.
+We hypothesize an LLM will provide more accurate probabilities and reduce the number of series needed.

-Nomon~\cite{broderick_nomon,bonaker_performance_2022,bonaker_demonstrating_2022} allows users to select words or characters by activating a switch when the rotating clock corresponding to their target reaches noon.
-Similar to RSVP Keyboard, it can take several clicks to make a single selection, since the system needs to differentiate between similar clocks.
-Since Nomon provides both word and character selection options, it needs a language model that can evaluate the likelihood of each possibility to aid the user in selecting their target.
+\textbf{Nomon.} Nomon~\cite{broderick_nomon,bonaker_performance_2022,bonaker_demonstrating_2022} allows users to select words or characters by activating a switch when the rotating clock corresponding to their target reaches noon.
+It can take several clicks to make a single selection since the system needs to differentiate between similar clocks.
+Since Nomon provides both word and character selection options, it needs a language model that can evaluate the likelihood of each possibility to help accelerate writing.